-15.22 SELECTION METHODS
+15.23 SELECTION METHODS

-What we outline here are a few other methods of selecting items that you may have not yet seen: the Fence (F), Window polygon (WP), and the Crossing polygon (CP).
-All these are applicable when selecting objects for a number of operations such as Erase, Move, Copy, Trim, and others.
+What we outline here are a few other methods of selecting items that you may have not yet seen: the Fence (F), Window polygon (WP), and Crossing polygon (CP).
+All these are applicable when selecting objects for a number of operations such as erase, move, copy, and trim.